Homeowners – Businesses – Contractors – Anyone involved in digging

 THREE FULL WORKING DAYS

-North Carolina 811 member facility operators have three full working days, starting the day after a notice is received, in which to mark their facilities.
-The calendar below shows examples of when an excavator should be able to dig, depending on what day of the week a notice is given.
-This does not apply to subaqueous locates or Design/Survey locates, which require 10 full working days, starting the day after notice is given.
+Member facility operators of North Carolina 811 are granted a period of three full working days, commencing from the day following the receipt of a notice, to mark their facilities.
+The provided calendar illustrates the anticipated excavation availability based on the day of the week when the notice is issued.
+It’s essential to note that this timeline does not pertain to subaqueous locates or Design/Survey locates, as these require a longer span of 10 full working days, beginning the day after the notice is provided.

-To clarify: the member facility owner should mark their underground facilities between the start of the next working day after the locate is placed and the end of third working day by 11:59 pm.
+To clarify: The owner of the member facility is responsible for marking their underground facilities, commencing from the beginning of the next working day after the locate is placed and concluding by 11:59 pm on the third working day.

 NOTICE EXPIRATION (LIFE OF A TICKET)

-Tickets are good for 15 working days, starting the day after the notice is given.
-If more time for digging is needed past the 15th working day, the ticket should be updated by the 12th working day to allow for the new 3 full working day notice, so as to provide continuous locate coverage.
-The calendar below shows an example of when a ticket would need to be updated and when it would expire based on this time sequence.
+Tickets remain valid for a duration of 15 working days, commencing from the day after the notice is given.
+In the event that additional time for excavation is required beyond the 15th working day, it is advisable to update the ticket by the 12th working day.
+This update allows for the issuance of a new 3 full working day notice, ensuring uninterrupted locate coverage.
+The provided calendar illustrates instances when a ticket should be updated and when it would expire within this time sequence.

 PLEASE BE AWARE: